 Building muscle doesn’t necessarily need to involve an expensive gym membership or buying lots of expensive equipment.
 While having access to barbells, dumbbells, benches and the rest is obviously advantageous, it’s by no means an essential element for those looking to add some muscle.
 You can have a thorough, challenging workout using next to no equipment simply by using your own bodyweight.

-Ideally you will have one piece of equipment available – a pull up bar will allow you to perform a range of movements which will help develop your back and core, and really gives you an advantage over a zero equipment workout.
-You can normally pick up a fairly inexpensive bar which will attach to a door in your house, or if you’re looking to go all-out a pullup/dips station is a great option.
+Ideally, you will have one piece of equipment available – a pull-up bar will allow you to perform a range of movements which will help develop your back and core, and really gives you an advantage over a zero equipment workout.
+You can normally pick up a fairly inexpensive bar that will attach to a door in your house, or if you’re looking to go all-out a pull-up/dips station is a great option.

 Foot Supported L-sit > Tuck L-sit > L-sit

 Hanging Knee Raises > Bent Leg Hanging Leg Raises > Straight-Leg Hanging Leg Raises

 Push-Up > Diamond Push-Up > One-Arm Push-Ups on Stairs > One-Arm Push-Up

 Pseudo Planche Push-up > Frog Stand > Tuck Planche > Straddle Planche > Full Planche

 Pike Push-Up > Wall Headstand Push-Up > Wall Handstand Push-Up > Freestanding Handstand Push-Up